developer-program/guides/docs/introduction/prerequisite.md

 This demonstrates that you are familiar with the fundamentals of web development - HTML, CSS, and JavaScript.

-## Preparing for Jumpstart
+## Preparing for Developer Program

-We have curated a list of online learning resources to help you prepare yourself for the Jumpstart program.
+We have curated a list of online learning resources to help you prepare yourself for the Developer Program program.
 We recommend that you go through all the learning materials listed on this page to help with your preparation.

 ### Learn touch typing